 - Memory might be exhausted when both the BGP rib-sharding and the BGP ORR (Optimal Route Reflection) enabled.
 PR1613104 - The process rpd might crash in BGP rib sharding scenario.
 PR1613723

-There are no corrections or changes in Junos OS Release 21.4R2 and 21.4R1 for Virtual Route Reflector.
+There are no corrections or changes in Junos OS Release 21.4R1 documentation for Virtual Route Reflector.

 Junos OS Release Notes for vSRX